nextflow-io/nextflow/docs/process.md

   ```

   When a task is created, Nextflow will check whether the received files for each path input match the declared arity, and fail if they do not.

+  An input is *nullable* if the arity is exactly `0..1`.
+Nullable inputs can accept "null" files from nullable `path` outputs.

 `stageAs`
 : Specify how the file should be named in the task work directory: